Anglers have a wide range of choices between the Sierra Nevada Mountain range and the deserts below.

-Fly recommendations – E/C Caddis, Hotwire Caddis, Brooks Sprout Midge
+Flies we suggest; E/C Caddis, Hotwire Caddis, Brooks Sprout Midge

 The big brother of Frenchman’s, Davis yields a larger version of the Eagle Lake strain of Rainbows.
 These trout are harder to catch making the lake a preferred destination for angler’s looking for a challenge.
 The knot busting trout here get to choose from wide variety of food including Hexegenia’s, damsels, callibaetis, blood midges, snails and caddis.
-They eat them all and once you figure it out, hold on.

-Fly recommendations – Picky Fish, Sheep Creek Special, Yankee Buzzer, Red Humpy, Loco Hex
+Flies we suggest; Picky Fish, Sheep Creek Special, Yankee Buzzer, Red Humpy, Loco Hex

 The majestic Sierra Nevada Mountain range contains an endless supply of alpine lakes.
 These high mountain lakes provide an amazing backdrop of soaring pines, dramatic peaks, crystal clear water and trout that readily take flies.
-Access can range from easy drive up, short hikes, or for the adventurists, backpacking for as far as you want to walk into a designated wilderness area.
+Access can range from an easy drive up, short hikes, or for the adventurists, backpacking for as far as you want to walk into a designated wilderness area.
 There are many different strains of trout in the Sierra’s such as Golden Trout, various Rainbow strains, Browns, Brookies, Cutthroats and the occasional Tiger trout.

-Fly recommendations – Baby Boy, Parachute Adams, Guide’s Choice Hare’s Ear, The Ticket
+Flies we suggest; Baby Boy, Parachute Adams, Guide’s Choice Hare’s Ear, The Ticket